R/SEMdnn.R

 function.

-A value of the threshold to apply to connection weights.
-If NULL (default), the threshold is set to thr=mean(abs(connection weights)).
+A numeric value [0-1] indicating the threshold to apply to the Olden's connection weights to color the graph.
+If thr = NULL (default), the threshold is set to thr = 0.5*max(abs(connection weights)).

 A logical value.
 If FALSE (default), the processed graph will not be plotted to screen.